Sylinko/Everywhere.Docs/en-US/docs/getting-started/faq.md

 ChatGPT Plus/Team/Pro or Gemini Google One subscription services are billed separately from the API services.

-You need to top up your balance for the API services separately.
+<mark>You need to top up your balance for the API services separately.</mark>

 ## Model Providers